AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 >[!WARNING] The Experience Cloud ID Service will allow you to send multiple ids to the Service, however, only the first one will be sent to Target.

-### Property Token Parameter for Enterprise User Permissions (Target Premium)
+### Property Token Parameter for Enterprise User Permissions

+>[!NOTE] This is an optional exercise for Target Premium customers.

-The property token is a reserved parameter used with the Premium [Enterprise User Permissions](https://marketing.adobe.com/resources/help/en_US/target/target/property_channel.html) .
-It is used to define different properties so that different members of an Experience Cloud Organization can be assigned different permissions to each one (e.g. a group of users can set up activities on the web site, but not on the mobile application).
+The property token is a reserved parameter used with the Target Premium [Enterprise User Permissions](https://marketing.adobe.com/resources/help/en_US/target/target/property_channel.html) feature.
+It is used to define different digital properties so that different members of an Experience Cloud Organization can be assigned different permissions to each property.
+For example, you might want one group of users to be able to set up Target activities on your web site, but not in your mobile application.

 Target properties are analogous to Launch properties and Analytics report suites.
 An enterprise with multiple brands, websites, and marketing teams might use a different Target property, Launch property and Analytics report suite for each website or mobile app.
 Launch properties are differentiated by their embed codes, Analytics report suites are differentiated by their report suite id, and Target properties are differentiated by their property token parameter.

 The property token is implemented just like an mbox parameter.
 Just name the parameter "at_property" and paste in the value provided in the Target interface.
 If you are implementing multiple sites with a single Launch property, you could manage the at_property value via a data element.

-Here is an optional exercise, if you would like to implement a property token in your Tutorial property:
+Here is an optional exercise, if you are a Target Premium customer and would like to implement a property token in your Tutorial property:

 1. In a separate tab, open the Target user interface